 The UCM chapter of Psi Chi participates in numerous service projects.
 For instance, the chapter provides free tutoring to any UCM student experiencing difficulty in a Psychology course.
 Our chapter regularly raises funds and supplies for local charities.

 We have been successful in hosting guest speakers both at regular meetings and at special events.
-In the spring semester of 2011, the chapter coordinated a Psi Chi Week which included the chapter induction and cookout.
 The chapter has been able to provide travel funding to several Psi Chi members for presenting their research at major conferences including the Midwestern Psychological Association, the Association for Psychology, and the American Psychological Association.

 If you are a current Psi Chi member, please sign up for the Psi Chi group when you log into the MyCentral system.
 If you have any difficulty accessing the MyCentral group, please contact Dr. Kreiner.